“0:00 What is voluntary assumption of the risk?

 The idea of the assumption of risk doctrine is that the plaintiff had actual knowledge of the risks, and because of that, the defendant does not have a duty of reasonable care toward the plaintiff.

-If there is no duty, there is no breach, meaning the negligence element is not met, and the plaintiff cannot obtain damages created by risks inherent in a particular situation or the dangers arising from the defendant’s negligence.
+If there is no duty, there is no breach, meaning the negligence element is not met.
+The plaintiff cannot obtain damages created by risks inherent in a particular situation or the dangers arising from the defendant’s negligence.

 Negligence is a concept in tort law that allows injured victims to recover compensation for their injuries or damages arising from another’s reckless or carelessness.
 If an individual is careless, under the concept, they are negligent in their actions.